usnistgov/metaschema-xslt/README.md

 - Portability beyond the XML/XSLT dependency stack (instead relying on other Metaschema initiatives)
 - Specific use cases

-- Performance
-- Portability beyond the XML/XSLT dependency stack (instead relying on other Metaschema initiatives)
-- Use cases in isolation

 ### Origins

 Formerly housed in the Metaschema repository, this code base traces the history of development of the Metaschema concept in the context of the OSCAL project.
 It was originally conceived as a demonstration and proof of concept, providing a bridge enabling JSON- and XML-based development in parallel over common problem sets and common data.
 Success in this effort led to a determination that multiple implementations of a platform-independent specification were needed, at which point this implementation was carved out into its own repository.